carblue/acos5/README.md

 ```
 Hi your_github_user_name!
 You've successfully authenticated, but GitHub does not provide shell access.

+With this ssh config file I can even abbreviate:<br>
+$ cat ~/.ssh/config<br>
+#PKCS11Provider /usr/lib/x86_64-linux-gnu/opensc-pkcs11.so<br>
+PKCS11Provider /usr/lib/x86_64-linux-gnu/libp11-kit.so<br>

+It reveals, that I've p11-kit installed, which actually points to opensc-pkcs11.so as well (in lack of an acs_pkcs11.so - which knows how to handle ACOS5 hardware as well - it wouldn't work otherwise).

+$ ssh -T git@github.com

 If You like to push from current local git repo  to github via being authenticated by Your github_key: [changing-a-remotes-url](https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url "https://docs.github.com/en/free-pro-team@latest/github/using-git/changing-a-remotes-url")

 Recommended info: